 It’s not a dominant tree, and generally shares the forest with Sugar Maple, Ironwood, White Ash, Red Maple and Elm.

-The flowers have a strong sweet smell, along the lines of honeysuckle or jasmine.
+The flowers have a strong sweet smell, like honeysuckle or jasmine.
 They taste as floral as they smell, with the added flavor of a little sweet green asparagus.
 They can be eaten fresh or made into teas, tinctures or floral waters.

 When the tree is young, it’s easily confused for a bush or shrub because it tends to grow in a bushy habit early on if it’s not competing for sunlight, and young basswood “bushes” are common along roadsides and are an excellent source of fresh greens.
 Mature adult trees reach high into the canopy, but leaves are often accessible due to suckering at the base.

-The seeds, which develop a few weeks after flowering, can be make into a convincing chocolate substitute.
-The seeds husks can be easily cracked between your teeth, and the seeds themselves are then ground into a chocolate like substance.
+It’s said that linden seeds, which develop a few weeks after flowering, can be made into a convincing chocolate substitute.
+The seeds husks can be easily cracked between your teeth, and the seeds themselves are then ground into a chocolate-like substance.
 The ground paste, however, does not keep very long, making linden chocolate not viable on any large scale.

-Only the immature seeds, when mixed with the sweet scented dried flowers, produce a chocolate substitute.
-When the seeds mature they lose some of their chocolate flavor, and gain a more coffee like taste.
+Sources say that only immature seeds, when mixed with the sweet-scented dried flowers, produce a chocolate substitute.
+When the seeds mature they lose some of their chocolate flavors, and gain a more coffee like taste.

-Linden is part of a large group of tap-able hardwood trees whose sap runs for a brief period in the early spring.
+Linden is part of a large group of hardwood trees you can tap for syrup.
+The sap runs for a brief period in the early spring.
 While maple sap is roughly 3-5% sugar, linden sap is only roughly 1% and will take a lot more sap to make a gallon of syrup (~120 gallons instead of ~40 for maple).
+(Source)

 Trees are tapped in the same way as maple trees, though slightly later in the season.
 Basswood saplings were also traditionally used to make taps, as they can be easily hollowed out of pith to make a durable wooden tube to funnel the sap from the tree.